 The law allows a deduction for any loss not compensated by insurance or otherwise.
-Section 1.165-1(b) of the Income Tax Regulations explains that, to be allowable as a deduction under section 165(a) of the Code, a loss must be evidenced by closed and completed transactions, fixed by identifiable events, and actually sustained during the taxable year, except for a special rule relating to disaster losses that is not relevant here.
-In the case of individuals, a deduction under section 165(a) is limited to:
+To be allowed as a deduction under section 165(a) of the Code, a loss must be evidenced by closed and completed transactions, fixed by identifiable events, and actually sustained during the taxable year, except for a special rule relating to disaster losses that is not relevant here (section 1.165-1(b) of the Income Tax Regulations).
+For individuals, a deduction under section 165(a) of the Code is limited to:

-- losses incurred in a trade or business - losses incurred in any transaction entered into for profit (though not connected with a trade or business) - losses of property not connected with a trade or business or a transaction entered into for profit, if such losses arise from fire, storm, shipwreck, or other casualty, or from theft
+- Losses incurred in a trade or business - Losses incurred in any transaction entered into for profit (though not connected with a trade or business) - Losses of property not connected with a trade or business or a transaction entered into for profit, if such losses arise from fire, storm, shipwreck, or other casualty, or from theft

-Investors' Ability to Deduct their Losses as "Casualty Theft" Losses
+Investors' Ability to Deduct their Losses as Theft Losses

-Whether a loss constitutes a theft loss under section 165 is determined by examining the law of the state where the alleged theft occurred.
+Whether a loss constitutes a theft loss under section 165 of the Code is determined by examining the law of the state where the alleged theft occurred.
 Edwards v.
 Bromberg, 232 F.2d 107, 111 (5th Cir.
 1956); Viehweg v.
 Commissioner, 90 T.C.
 1248, 1253 (1988); Rev. Rul.
 77-17, 1977-1 C.B.
-44. To qualify as a theft loss under section 165(c), the taxpayer must prove that the "loss resulted from a taking of property that is illegal under the law of the state where it occurred and that the taking was done with criminal intent."
+44. To qualify as a theft loss under section 165(c) of the Code, the taxpayer must prove that the "loss resulted from a taking of property that is illegal under the law of the state where it occurred and that the taking was done with criminal intent."
 Rev. Rul.
 72-112, 1972-1 C.B.
-60. An actual conviction for theft under state law is not required to obtain a theft loss deduction under section 165(e).
+60. An actual conviction for theft under state law is not required to obtain a theft loss deduction under section 165(e) of the Code.
 Paine v.
 Commissioner, 63 T.C.
 736, 740 (1975), aff'd without published opinion, 523 F.2d 1053 (5th Cir.
 1975).

-A loss arising from a theft is treated under section 165(a) as sustained during the taxable year in which the taxpayer discovers the loss.
-If, in the year the taxpayer discovers the theft loss, he or she makes a claim for reimbursement for which a reasonable prospect of recovery exists, the portion of the loss for which reimbursement may be received is not treated as sustained until the tax year in which it can be ascertained with reasonable certainty whether the taxpayer will receive such reimbursement.
-(See sections 1.165-1(d)(3), 1.165-8(a)(2) of the Treasury Regulations).
+The law treats a loss arising from a theft as sustained during the taxable year in which the taxpayer discovers the loss.
+If, in the year the taxpayer discovers the theft loss, he or she makes a claim for reimbursement for which a reasonable prospect of recovery exists, the portion of the loss for which reimbursement may be received is not treated as sustained until the tax year in which it can be ascertained with reasonable certainty whether the taxpayer will receive such reimbursement (See sections 1.165-1(d)(3), 1.165-8(a)(2) of the Treasury Regulations).
 Whether a reasonable prospect of recovery for a reimbursement claim exists is determined by examining all the facts and circumstances.
-See section 1.165-1(d)(2)(i).
+See section 1.165-1(d)(2)(i) of the Regulations.